tracylau/guide/content/data-loading.md

 It's important that we set a `sort` parameter on our query (to ensure a repeatable order of list items as more pages are requested), and that we set an absolute maximum on the number of items a user can request (at least in the case where lists can grow without bound).

-Then on the client side, we'd some kind of reactive state variable to control how many items to request:
+Then on the client side, we'd use some kind of reactive state variable to control how many items to request:

 ```js
 Template.Lists_show_page.onCreated(function() {